Flood Hydrology Road Map – The next 25 Years

 scientific understanding

-The EA state that “flood hydrology underpins billions of pounds’ worth of investment and activity in flood risk management across the UK” from design of flood defences, through to the insurance industry underwriting, flood modelling and reservoir safety.
+The EA states that “flood hydrology underpins billions of pounds’ worth of investment and activity in flood risk management across the UK,” from the design of flood defences to the insurance industry underwriting, flood modelling, and reservoir safety.

 Hydrology is a critical component of flood modelling and is probably the most uncertain component in terms of its overall accuracy as it can be highly subjective.

-The hydrological space requires significant investment in improving the underlying data upon which the FEH methodologies are built – it is perhaps time to stop building on top of out of date data by adding further statistical chicanery, rather invest in the underlying problems with that data.
-Added to which there is only a single mention of rainfall runoff modelling as an alternative that is worthy of investigation as an alternative method.
-With the advent of faster GPUs this is a viable alternative to traditional flood estimation IF we can get enough data together to validate the predictions (something that is hard when ground data and soils data are held behind significant pay walls).
+The hydrological space requires significant investment in improving the underlying data upon which the FEH methodologies are built – it is perhaps time to stop building on top of out-of-date data by adding further statistical chicanery, and rather invest in the underlying problems with that data.

 -